 MicroSD expansion is still off the table, but while you’ll need to be particularly flush with cash to pick up an S23 Ultra with 1TB of on-board storage, 256GB and 512GB versions are a little more affordable.
 That should still be plenty of capacity for most.

-Battery life: all day play
+Samsung Galaxy S23 Ultra battery life: all day play

 With a more energy efficient CPU than its predecessor, the Galaxy S23 Ultra can comfortably stretch its 5000mAh battery to a full day away from the mains.
 Despite the powerhouse performance, we went from breakfast until bedtime without dropping into the red, even with several hours of YouTube streaming and an hour of demanding 3D gaming.